Talukdar Mohammad Towhid Jung Murad

-Talukdar Mohammad Towhid Jung (তালুকদার মোহাম্মদ তৌহিদ জং; born 23 August 1971), also known by his daak naam Murad, is a Bangladesh Awami League politician and former member of parliament from Dhaka-19.
-He was a member of the Standing Committee of the Ministry of Youth and Sports (Bangladesh).
+Talukdar Mohammad Towhid Jung (তালুকদার মোহাম্মদ তৌহিদ জং; born 23 August 1971), also known by his nick name Murad is a Bangladesh Awami League Politician and Former Member of Parliament from Dhaka-19.
+He was a Member of the Parliamentary Standing Committee for the Ministry of Youth and Sports (Bangladesh).

 Early life

 Talukdar Mohammad Towhid Jung Murad was born on 23 August 1971 in Dhaka.
 His father, Mohammad Anwar Jung Talukdar, belonged to the Bengali Muslim Jung family which descended from a line of hereditary aristocratic Taluqdars.
 His mother, Syeda Lutfun Nahar, belonged to a Bengali Muslim family of Syeds, claiming ancestry back to the Islamic prophet Muhammad.

 Career

-Murad Jung was elected to Parliament in 2008 from Dhaka-19 as a Bangladesh Awami League candidate acquiring 2,88,412 votes.
+Murad Jung was elected to Parliament in 2008 from Dhaka-19 as a Bangladesh Awami League candidate acquiring 2,82,412 votes.

+Criticism

+In 2013, Savar's Rana Plaza collapses, killing more than a thousand because of poor architecture and low quality building materials.
+Murad Jung tries to keep Sohel Rana, the owner of that plaza safe.